 John Friedman has worked on a variety of problems in gravitational physics, involving neutron stars, black holes and gravitational collapse, the topology of spacetime, and topological questions in quantum gravity.

-David Kaplan’s research concerns multi-wavelength (radio, infrared, optical, X-ray) observations of a variety of types of young neutron stars such as isolated, thermally emitting neutron stars and magnetars.
+David Kaplan’s research concerns multi-wavelength (radio, infrared, optical, X-ray) observations of a variety of types of neutron stars.
+He works with NANOGrav to detect low-frequency gravitational waves using a galactic-scale detector, and on multi-messenger followup of gravitational wave sources detected with LIGO.
 He is also working on detecting radio transients with the Murchison Widefield Array and the Australia Square Kilometre Array Pathfinder

 For more information: Kaplan’s Research Website

 Leonard Parker was the first to show that quantum field theory implies particle creation in curved spacetimes.
 This process creates particles and amplifies small perturbations in an expanding universe.
 The observed features of the cosmic microwave background (CMB) radiation and of the large-scale structure of the present universe confirm that this particle creation process in an in inflationary universe was responsible for the CMB temperature anisotropies and for the clumping of matter that gave rise to galaxies and galactic clusters.